J0aoPaulo/J0aoPaulo/README.md

 - I'm a backend developer, passionate about technology since I was a child.
 - My career is marked by development using technologies such as **Java**, **Spring Boot**, **React** and other stacks.
 - I have a quick learning ability that allows me to adapt efficiently to new content and challenges.
+- _btw, i love music... like, for real._
 ---

 **Currently studying:**